 - Server was unable to read a ISO burned onto a CD-R.

-Brad was was able to find an old IDE CD-Drive and put that into the machine.
+We were able to find an old IDE CD-Drive and put that into the machine.
 We were then able to boot an old version of CloneZilla.

 Although we could boot CloneZilla, it was not able to recognise the network card in the machine, so that option wasn’t going to work either.
 At least it did recognise the disk, so there was a bit of hope there.